milliondreams/grails-scaffolding/readme.md

 ## Mobile considerations

  * Test on iOS, Android, Blackberry, Kindle
- * Optimise inputs (e.g. not sure the autocomplete really works in iOS)
+ * Optimise inputs (e.g. not sure the autocomplete really works in iOS) [Rohit: It works, tested on iOS 4.2 and Android 2.3 too]

 ## Accessibility